-PDF printable version of the Stoma Appliance Scheme Operational Guidelines for Stoma Associations - 2017 (PDF 267 KB)
+Stoma Appliance Scheme Operational Guidelines for Stoma Associations - 2018 (PDF 122 KB)

 Stoma Appliance Scheme Operational Guidelines

 The purpose of this document is to provide a practical reference guide for stoma associations on the practice and procedures that must be followed when providing stoma related products to their members under the Australian Government’s subsidised Stoma Appliance Scheme (SAS).

 These guidelines identify the role and functions that the Department of Health, Department of Human Services (DHS) and the Australian Council of Stoma Associations (ACSA), provide in relation to the administration and management of the SAS.

 This document also provides stoma associations with guidance regarding membership requirements, requirements for supply of stoma related products, reporting and financial requirements and the location and condition standards of premises which stoma associations operate from.
 A detailed reference guide to the range of forms used under the SAS is also listed.